braindotai/Deep-Learning-Scratch-Arena/README.md

 ## TODO

+- Implement all above algorithms from scratch in Tensorflow.
-- Implement all above algorithms from scratch in Pytorch and Tensorflow as well.
+- Implement all above algorithms from scratch in Pytorch.
+- Provide resources to learn topics mentioned above.
+- Add more explanations to notebooks for better understanding.